WordPress/gutenberg/packages/components/src/notice/README.md

 # Notice

-This component is used to display notices in editor.
+This component is used to display notices in the editor.
+Notices use an ARIA `role="alert"`: they're assertive live regions and will be processed as such by assistive technologies.
+For this reason, they must be returned directly, without any wrappers.

 ## Usage